 When to extend the base theme

 - Between releases, we may change some of the implementation details of the provided theme in a way that breaks these rules you have added.
-For these apps that want a look and feel totally different from our provided themes, it is appropriate to extend the base theme.
-The base theme contains basic configurable borders and sensible default padding but otherwise has no opinionated design elements.
+For these apps that want a look and feel that is entirely different from our provided themes, it is appropriate to extend the base theme.
+The base theme contains the most basic configurable borders and sensible default padding but otherwise has no opinionated design elements.

 dist/styles/webfontfolder of the distribution.
 Link this font into your application and follow the instructions for configuring a custom icon font.

 When not to use themes

 Themes are intended to change the overall look and feel of a grid.
-If you want to style a particular column, or a particular header, consider using either cell and header renderers, or applying CSS classes or styles at the column definition level.
+If you want to style a particular column or a particular header, consider using either cell and header renderers, or applying CSS classes or styles at the column definition level.
 Sometimes it is possible to achieve the same effect using custom renderers as it is with themes.
 If so, use whichever one makes more sense for you.